Shuaayeeb/Data_Analysis_Bootcamp/README.md

    4. In which country was the highest unit of good sold.
    5. what is the total profit made in december.

+   ## SKILLS USED
+   For question 1.

+    "AverageIF" was used with "paseo" as the criteria and sales rang indicated.

+   Question 2.

+   "Countif" was used to calculate sales in government and midmartket seperately and was later sum up.

+  Question 3.

+  "SumIFS" concept was explored with "montana and canada" as the special criteria with reference to sales and country columns.